How a Free Home Appraisal Works

 Looking to get a free online home appraisal?
 Whether you’re thinking about selling soon, considering a home equity line of credit, or just plain curious, your home value is an important part of your overall financial picture.

-Many bank, lender, and real estate websites provide online home value estimator tools (also known as AVMs or automated valuation models), which are convenient to use.
-While the results of these tools can be limited in accuracy, sometimes you don’t want (or need) to pay up to $500 when you’re just in planning mode or satisfying curiosity.
+Many banks, lenders, and real estate websites provide online home value estimator tools (also known as automated valuation models or AMVs), which are convenient to use.
+While the results of these tools can be limited in accuracy, you don’t want (or need) to pay up to $600 for a professional appraisal when you’re just in planning mode or satisfying curiosity.

-Whether you plan to remodel the kitchen, are on the fence about whether to sell your house now or wait, or are simply interested in getting an estimate of value, let’s take a look at where to get a free home appraisal and the degree to which these tools are helpful.
+Whether you plan to remodel the kitchen, are on the fence about selling your house now or waiting, or are simply interested in getting an estimate of value, you can benefit from a free home appraisal.
+Let’s take a look at where you can get these services and the degree to which these tools are helpful.

 Why home value matters